 As many as there are coaches in the field, there is also a need for leadership coaches in the workplace.

 We have seen how coaches have been crucial in the Olympic athletes’ winning moments.
 Behind every athlete is a coach who patiently guides, trains, and pushes an athlete to go beyond the limits.

-The good thing is coaching has not only being practiced with athletes, it is extending to the office.
+The good thing is coaching has not only been practiced with athletes, it is extended to the office.